JamsusMaximus/granola-transcripts-skill/README.md

 # Granola Transcripts Skill for Claude Code

+Granola's MCP is good at querying individual meeting summaries, but breaks when you try to export multiple transcripts at once.
+This skill fixes that problem.

 A Claude Code skill + hook that fetches and saves [Granola](https://granola.ai) meeting transcripts to local files.
 Solves two problems that make Granola's MCP server painful to use with Claude Code:

 1. **Context bloat** - Transcripts are 30-40KB each.
 They enter the conversation context and make everything slow.
 The hook auto-saves transcripts to files so the agent doesn't need to process them.